jbs4bmx/Olympus/README.md

 ### Mags Only Version
 Only the full amount of new magazines from the mod are loaded.
   - 60 new Magazine options offered by Jaeger
-    - 250rd mags for 112 supported firearms with OP buffs.

 ### Rigs Only Version
 Only the rigs from the mod are loaded.